francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   Replace has the following result: $ Delta[x.y |-> top] = x: unique, space x.y: top $
 ]

-=== Get Sup-Paths
+=== Get Super-Paths

 #display-rules(
-  Get-SupPaths-Empty, "",
+  Get-SuperPaths-Empty, "",
-  Get-SupPaths-Discard, "",
+  Get-SuperPaths-Discard, "",
-  Get-SupPaths-Keep, "",
+  Get-SuperPaths-Keep, "",
 )

-Finally, Get-Sup-Paths rules are used to define a function that returns all the sup-paths of a give path within a context.
+Finally, Get-Super-Paths rules are used to define a function that returns all the super-paths of a give path within a context.
 Also this function will be used for statements typing rules.

 $ \_ tr sp(\_) : Delta -> p -> overline(p : alpha beta) $

 #example[
   Given a context: $ Delta = x: unique, space x.y: unique, space x.y.z: unique $
-  Getting sup-paths has the following result: $ sp(x.y) = x.y.z: unique $
+  Getting super-paths has the following result: $ sp(x.y) = x.y.z: unique $
 ]

 == Relations between Annotations